website-hub-code/agentzero/README.md

 Unknown or unapproved destinations
 Trust Boundary

-Tracks movement of data across trust boundaries, such as an internal runtime sending information to an external service.
+Tracks movement of data across trust boundaries, such as sending internal information to an external service.

 Action Impact

-Represents the consequence of the proposed operation.
+Represents how consequential the proposed operation is.

-Examples of potentially higher-impact actions include:
+Examples include:

-Uploading data
+File uploads
-Sending external messages
+External messages
-Deleting data
+Data deletion
-Changing permissions
+Permission changes
 Financial or infrastructure operations

-High impact is a property of an action, not an automatic verdict that the action is malicious.
+High impact is a property of an action, not automatically proof that the action is malicious.

 Privilege Risk

-Evaluates whether the action requires elevated authority.
+Evaluates whether an action requires elevated authority.

 Source / Provenance

-Tracks where the information came from and how trustworthy that source is.
+Tracks where information came from and how trustworthy that source is.

 Uncertainty

-Represents missing or incomplete runtime information instead of silently assuming unknown values are safe.
+Represents missing or incomplete runtime information instead of silently treating unknown information as safe.

 Risk Engine

-AGENTZERO combines the security dimensions into a structured 0–100 risk score.
+AGENTZERO combines multiple signals into a structured 0–100 risk score.

-The current model includes:
+Example:

-Sensitive Information
+Sensitive Information     88
-Destination Risk
+Destination Risk           80
-Action Impact
+Action Impact              85
-Intent Deviation
+Intent Deviation            5
-Source Risk
+Source Risk                25
-Prompt Injection
+Prompt Injection            0
-Privilege Risk
+Privilege Risk               0
-Trust Boundary
+Trust Boundary             95
-Uncertainty
+Uncertainty                13

-The engine also supports interaction bonuses.
+The risk engine also evaluates interactions between signals.

 For example: